 In 1983 Seger returned to the road with an altered Silver Bullet Band that ex-Grand Funk Railroad drummer Don Brewer, and continued to pound out the hit records with "Even Now" (#12 in 1983), "Roll Me Away" (#27 in 1983), "Understanding" (#17 in 1984), "American Storm" (#13 in 1986),\ and "Like A Rock" (#12 in 1986).
 His 1987 hit "Shakedown" reached #1 after it was included on the soundtrack to the film Beverly Hills Cop II.

-Seger released his first studio album in five years in 1991.
-Co-produced by Don Was, it became a Top 10 hit in the USA, clearly showing his massive following had remained in place.
+After taking an extended break, Seger released his first studio album in five years in 1991.
+Co-produced by Don Was, it became a Top 10 hit in America, clearly showing his massive following had remained in place.
 A highly successful greatest hits collection issued in 1994 also demonstrated just what a huge following he still had.
-"It's A Mystery" came after a long gap, presumably buoyed by recent success and he followed with a box-office record-breaking tour of America in 1996.
+"It's A Mystery" came after a long gap, presumably buoyed by his recent success and he followed that with a box-office record-breaking tour of America in 1996.
 Ticketmaster claimed that the concert in his home-town sold 100,000 tickets in 57 minutes.